-The importance of breastfeeding
+The importance of breastfeeding for babies

 Breastfeeding your baby is important because:

-- breast milk changes as your baby grows so your baby will get all the nutrients, growth factors and hormones needed for the best nutrition, development and health
+- breast milk changes as your baby grows, so your baby will get all the nutrients, growth factors and hormones needed for the best nutrition, development and health

 - breastfeeding helps to avoid constipation in your baby